Doron-L/PriceOfCall/README.md

-In order to finght the large number of feature, I applied a dimension reduction methon, principal component analysis.
-Since I didn't want to loose ... to interperate the feature, I applied the PCA in blocks, where I reduced the dimension of features of the same kind together.
+In order to fight the large number of feature, I applied a dimension reduction methon, principal component analysis.
+Since I wanted to still be able to interpret the features, I applied the PCA in blocks, where I reduced the dimension of features of the same kind together.
 For example, I took all the area codes categories and reduced their dimentions.
+In this way I reduced the number of features and kept their basic meaning.

-In order to fight to low amount of data after cleaning, I tested the ... on feature by feature, where I clean the data only by that feature.

-The accuracy (which is the releant metric in this case, as we care about...), was not significantly higher than the one obtained by predicting all result... non-pick-up, which is the larger class.
+In order to fight to low amount of data stayed after the cleaning procedures, I classified the data by taking a lower number of features, where I cleaned the data only by the features I took.
+Since I cleaned the data by less features, more data was left.
+However, the accuracy was still not significantly higher than the one obtained by predicting that all the labels will be 0.

 It turns out that it is difficult...